trepmag/jrac/README.txt

 the previous decribed viewport observator.
 Use the jQuery bind methode to act on it.

-Destroy jrac is done by running jrac with the 'destroy' argument:
+Destroy jrac (not much tested) is done by running jrac with the 'destroy' argument:

   $('img').jrac('destroy');